rajivharlalka/Accio/content/blog/first.md

 - 26th october 2021
   - Added a basic 404 page
   - Made simple header and would customize it in the next few days
+  - Added categories taxonomy and some minor css tweaks